dusanmitrovic98/AdvancedDataStructures/README.md

         A dynamic array that can resize itself during runtime.

 [ ] 13.
 Matrices | status: PENDING
+        A collection of elements arranged in rows and columns.

 [ ] 14.
 Strings | status: PENDING